dhcai21/RVHaplo/README.md

 `-oc | --overlap_cluster`

 A parameter related to the minimum overlap between consensus sequences of clusters.
 The minimum overlap between consensus sequences is min(0.1 * x, oc), where x is the number of detected SNV sites.
+If there are many detected SNV sites and the read length is long, you can set a higher threshold.

 `-d  | --depth`